markqvist/MicroModemGP/README.md

 When the modem is running in KISS mode, there's really not much more to it than connecting the modem to a computer, opening whatever program you want to use with it, and off you go.

-You can also configure the modem for direct serial framing.
+You can also configure the modem in direct serial framing mode.
 If using direct serial framing, the firmware uses time-sensitive input, which means that it will buffer serial data as it comes in, and when it has received no data for a few milliseconds, it will start sending whatever it has received.

 If you're manually typing things to the modem from a terminal, you should therefore set your serial terminal program to not send data for every keystroke, but only on new-line, or pressing send or whatever.
 You can also compile the firmware for KISS mode serial connection, if you have a host program using KISS.
+If you are using MicroModemGP with [Reticulum](https://github.com/markqvist/Reticulum), use KISS.

 ## Other notes